View of the Lyngen Alps from Lyngen North

 Why stay indoors all day when you can enjoy this view

 Since the temperature was a very bracing 10-12 degrees C in the day, we were quite comfortable sitting outside.
-The nights, however, got much colder and I needed 3 layers to stay warm when I was out watching the Northern Lights.
+The nights, however, got much colder and I needed 3 layers to stay warm when watching the Northern Lights.

 The property also features a hot bath under the stars that you can climb into when it gets too cold.
 We chose not to use it because of the potential for chlorine allergies.